-The Respondent, a Cooperative Federation of Milk Producers of Karnataka, adopted the mark ‘NANDINI’ in the year 1985 and under that brand name produced and sold milk.
-The Appellant adopted the mark ‘NANDHINI’, for its restaurants in the year 1989, and applied for registration of the said mark in respect of various food items sold.
-The Respondent opposed the registration stating i) the mark used by the Appellant was deceptively similar; ii) ‘NANDINI’ had acquired a distinctive character and the public associated ‘NANDINI’ with the Respondent.
-The Intellectual Property Appellate Board, Chennai cancelled the registration granted by the Deputy Registrar, TM in favour of the Appellant.
-The High Court in turn confirmed the cancellation.
+Respondent, a Cooperative Federation of Milk Producers of Karnataka, adopted the mark ‘NANDINI’ in 1985 and under that brand name produced and sold milk.
+Appellant adopted the mark ‘NANDHINI’, for its restaurants, in 1989, and applied for registration of the said mark in respect of various food items sold.
+Respondent opposed the registration stating, i) the mark used by Appellant was deceptively similar; ii) ‘NANDINI’ had acquired a distinctive character and public associated ‘NANDINI’ with Respondent.
+Intellectual Property Appellate Board, Chennai cancelled the registration granted by Deputy Registrar, TM in favour of Appellant.
+High Court in turn confirmed the cancellation.

 Some facts are undisputed:

-A. Though the Respondent is a prior user, the Appellant used the trade mark ‘NANDHINI’ for 12-13 years before it applied for a registration of the trade mark in respect of its products.
+A. Respondent though is a prior user, Appellant used the trade mark ‘NANDHINI’ for 12-13 years before it applied for a registration of the trade mark in respect of its products.

-B. Goods of the Appellant as well as the Respondent fall under the same Classes 29 and 30.
-Notwithstanding the same, the goods of the Appellant are different from that of the Respondent.
-Whereas the Respondent is producing and selling only milk and milk products the goods of the Appellant are fish, meat, poultry and game, meat extracts, preserved, dried and cooked fruits and vegetables, edible oils and fats, salad dressings, preserves etc. and it has given up its claim qua milk and milk products.
+B. Goods of Appellant as well as Respondent fall under the same Classes 29 and 30.
+Notwithstanding the same, the goods of Appellant are different from that of Respondent.
+Whereas Respondent is producing and selling only milk and milk products, the goods of Appellant are fish, meat, poultry and game, meat extracts, preserved, dried and cooked fruits and vegetables, edible oils and fats, salad dressings, preserves etc. and it has given up its claim qua milk and milk products.

-D. The nature and style of the business of the Appellant and the Respondent are altogether different.
+D. The nature and style of the business of Appellant and Respondent are altogether different.

 E. Though there is a phonetic similarity, the trade mark, with its logo, adopted by the two parties are altogether different.
-The manner in which the Appellant has written NANDHINI as its mark is totally different from the style adopted by the Respondent for its mark ‘NANDINI’.
-Further, the Appellant has used and added the word ‘Deluxe’ and, thus, its mark is ‘NANDHINI DELUXE’.
-It is followed by the words ‘the real spice of life’.
+The manner in which Appellant has written NANDHINI as its mark is totally different from the style adopted by Respondent for its mark ‘NANDINI’.
+Further, Appellant has used and added the word ‘Deluxe’ and, thus, its mark is ‘NANDHINI DELUXE’.
+It is followed by the words, ‘the real spice of life’.
 There is a device of lamp with the word ‘NANDHINI’.
-In contrast, the Respondent has used only one word, namely, NANDINI which is not prefixed or suffixed by any word.
-In its mark a ‘Cow’ is used as a logo, beneath which the word NANDINI is written, encircled by an egg shape circle.
-When seen in totality, there is hardly any similarity between the Respondent’s and the Appellant’s mark.
+In contrast, Respondent has used only one word, namely, NANDINI which is not prefixed or suffixed by any word.
+In its mark a ‘cow’ is used as a logo, beneath which the word NANDINI is written, encircled by an egg shape circle.
+When seen in totality, there is hardly any similarity between Respondent’s and Appellant’s mark.

 “The two marks are not deceptively similar.
 Visual appearance of the two marks is different.
 They even relate to different products.
-It is difficult to imagine that an average man of ordinary intelligence would associate the goods of the Appellant as that of the Respondent… A significant factor which was lost sight of by the IPAB as well as the High Court is that the Appellant is operating a restaurant under the trademark ‘NANDHINI’ and it had applied the trademark in respect of goods like coffee, tea, cocoa, sugar, rice, rapioca, sago, artificial coffee, flour and preparations made from cereals, bread, pastry, spices, bill books, visiting cards, meat, fish, poultry and game; meat extracts; preserved, dried and cooked fruits and vegetables; jellies, jams, fruit sauces, etc. which are used in the products/services of restaurant business.
+It is difficult to imagine that an average man of ordinary intelligence would associate the goods of Appellant as that of Respondent… A significant factor which was lost sight of by IPAB as well as High Court is that Appellant is operating a restaurant under the trade mark ‘NANDHINI’ and it had applied the trade mark in respect of goods like coffee, tea, cocoa, sugar, rice, rapioca, sago, artificial coffee, flour and preparations made from cereals, bread, pastry, spices, bill books, visiting cards, meat, fish, poultry and game; meat extracts; preserved, dried and cooked fruits and vegetables; jellies, jams, fruit sauces, etc. which are used in the products/services of restaurant business.
 The aforesaid items do not belong to Class 29 or 30.
-Likewise, stationery items used by the Appellant in the aid of its restaurant services are relatable to Class 16.
-In these circumstances, there was hardly any question of confusion or deception… Having arrived at the aforesaid conclusion, the reasoning of the High Court that the goods belonging to the Appellant and the Respondent belong to same class and, therefore, it is impermissible for the Appellant to have the registration of the concerned trade mark in its favour, is meaningless… There is no such principle of law.
+Likewise, stationery items used by Appellant in the aid of its restaurant services are relatable to Class 16.
+In these circumstances, there was hardly any question of confusion or deception… Having arrived at the aforesaid conclusion, the reasoning of High Court that the goods belonging to Appellant and Respondent belong to same class and, therefore, it is impermissible for Appellant to have the registration of the concerned trade mark in its favour, is meaningless… There is no such principle of law.

-We are not persuaded to hold, on the facts of this case, that the Appellant has adopted the trade mark to take unfair advantage of the trade mark of the Respondent.
-We also hold that use of ‘NANDHINI’ by the Appellant in respect of its different goods would not be detrimental to the purported distinctive character or repute of the trade mark of the Respondent.
-It is to be kept in mind that the Appellant had adopted the trade mark in respect of items sold in its restaurants way back in the year 1989 which was soon after the Respondent had started using the trade mark ‘NANDINI’.
-There is no document or material produced by the Respondent to show that by the year 1989 the Respondent had acquired distinctiveness in respect of this trade mark, i.e., within four years of the adoption thereof.
-It, therefore, appears to be a case of concurrent user of trade mark by the Appellant… As a result, the orders of the IPAB and High Court are set aside”
+We are not persuaded to hold, on the facts of this case, that Appellant has adopted the trade mark to take unfair advantage of the trade mark of Respondent.
+We also hold that use of ‘NANDHINI’ by Appellant in respect of its different goods would not be detrimental to the purported distinctive character or repute of the trade mark of Respondent.
+It is to be kept in mind that Appellant had adopted the trade mark in respect of items sold in its restaurants way back in the year 1989 which was soon after Respondent had started using the trade mark ‘NANDINI’.
+There is no document or material produced by Respondent to show that by the year 1989 Respondent had acquired distinctiveness in respect of this trade mark, i.e., within four years of the adoption thereof.
+It, therefore, appears to be a case of concurrent user of trade mark by Appellant… As a result, orders of IPAB and High Court are set aside”

-Eashan Ghosh, rising stalwart in Intellectual Property Law matters, had this view to share on the judgment:
+Eashan Ghosh, rising stalwart in Intellectual Property Law matters, had this view to share: